Jonandereg/shekel/README.md

 ## Timeframe and other considerations
-Due to my current role and personal situation the time I had for this project was limited, this project was done exclusively over the weekend with a split on Saturday of 70% Research- 30% developing and Sunday 80% developing - 20% research.
+Due to my current role and personal situation the time I had for this project was limited, this project was done exclusively over a weekend with a split on Saturday of 70% Research- 30% developing and Sunday 80% developing - 20% research.
 I estimate including research time this whole project might have take me around 16 to 20 hours. main reason for that is that I was unfamiliar with the following topics as you will probably notice in the code:
 - how to handle long standing requests